Playhour: Publication history

 Originally published under the title Playhour Pictures, it was intended as a companion to Jack and Jill, initially aimed at a slightly older audience.
 The lead strip in its early days was Prince, the Wonder Dog of the Golden West, drawn by Sep E. Scott.

 With issue #32 (21 May 1955), the title of the publication was shortened to Playhour and it lowered its target age-group, introducing comic strips based on A. A. Milne's Winnie-the-Pooh and Kenneth Grahame's The Wind in the Willows, both drawn by Peter Woolcock.

 1956 saw the arrival of Sonny and Sally of Happy Valley, two children (and their pet lamb) who were to be associated with the title until its demise in 1987.
 The stories of Sonny and Sally (drawn by Hugh McNeill) were initially related in rhyming couplets, as were a number of other early stories, although by the end of the 1970s the stories were written in normal prose form.
 (Others were told in captions below the illustration, or text comics, as Playhour avoided the use of word balloons.)
 Sonny and Sally "wrote" the weekly editorial letter and children writing to the publisher's editorial address (Cosy Corner, The Fleetway House, Farringdon Street, London E.C.4) would receive replies "signed" by Sonny and Sally.

 Mergers

-It was standard practice in the twentieth-century British comics industry to merge a comic into another one when it declined in sales.
-Typically, three stories or strips from the canceled comic would continue for a while in the surviving comic, and both titles would appear on the cover (one in a smaller font than the other) until the title of the canceled comic was eventually dropped.
+It was standard practice in the twentieth-century British comics industry to merge a magazine into another one when it declined in sales.
+Typically, three stories or strips from the cancelled magazine would continue for a while in the surviving magazine, and both titles would appear on the cover (one in a smaller font than the other) until the title of the cancelled magazine was eventually dropped.
 Playhour exemplified this practice, with nine other publications merging into it over the course of its existence: